JordanSucher/musescore-mcp/README.md

 - Select and delete
 - Create tuplets
 - Undo a change
+- Move from staff to staff

 ## Limitations

-- Can not understand multiple staffs or navigate between them
+- Can not understand multiple voices within a staff or navigate between them

 ## Requirements